Frequently asked questions

 The questions funeral directors ask most often.
 If yours isn't here, email [email protected].

 The minimum that brings a photograph to life without being uncanny.
 Soft, even breath.
 A gentle held expression.
-We never animate a smile that wasn't in the photo, never invent eye movement that wasn't there, never have the person speak or laugh.
-The visual reference is Apple's Live Photos, not a "deepfake."
+We don't animate a smile that wasn't in the photo, don't invent eye movement that wasn't there, don't have the person speak or laugh.
+The visual reference is closer to Apple's Live Photos than to a generated avatar.

 30 to 50 photographs, ideally chronological — childhood, young adult, mid-life, recent, plus the everyday in-between shots.
-Phone snapshots of physical photo prints are fine; we'll enhance lighting, color, and clarity.
+Faded prints, phone snapshots of framed photos, low-resolution scans — all fine; we restore every one (sharpen, color-correct, reconstruct faces) before building the tribute.
 If the family is closer to 25 or pushing 60, talk to us — we can work either way.

-The primary deliverable is a 6–8 minute service-length render — sized for projection during the memorial service, which is the industry-standard slot.
-Every order also ships with a 60–90 second 9:16 vertical sharing companion, built from the same photo set, that families can pass around on phones afterward.
-The sharing version is included free; you don't pick one or the other.
+Every order ships two formats from the same restored photos: a 5–6 minute Restored Photo Tribute (the montage for the service room) and a 6–8 minute Living Motion Tribute — both 16:9, sized for projection during the memorial service.
+Every order also ships a 60–90 second 9:16 vertical sharing companion, built from the same photo set, that families can pass around on phones afterward.
+All of it is included; you don't pick one or the other.

 24 hours from the moment we have the photos and basics.
 We try to deliver on Friday for families with weekend services and overnight for families with weekday services.

 That's your decision.
-We charge the funeral home a flat $99 wholesale rate per video.
-Most funeral homes retail to families at $249–$299, which lands a 60–67% gross margin — comparable to a traditional tribute video package, and at a service-length deliverable rather than a 90-second short.
+Our founding-home rate to the funeral home is $20 per order — both formats, every photo restored.
+Most funeral homes offer this to families at $249–$299 — comparable to a traditional tribute video package, but at a service-length deliverable with restoration and two formats rather than a 90-second short.

 Full refund and we delete the file from our systems.
 No questions, no friction.
 We'd rather refund than ship a memorial the family isn't happy with — reputation in this industry is everything, and ours starts at zero.